 Piano maker Wertheim has partnered with Delwin Fandrich to introduce a new series of innovative, upright pianos.
-Described as “an upright piano that plays like a grand piano,” these Wertheim/Fandrich instruments are astounding pianists with their quality of sound and overall design.
+Described as “ The ultimate upright piano ” these Wertheim/Fandrich instruments are astounding pianists with their quality of sound and overall design.

 One of the goals of the new piano project was to improve upon the stability of the upright.
 Wertheim/Fandrich series pianos are built with a massive solid hardwood beam at their bottom—reinforcing the traditionally weakest part of the upright piano’s architecture.
 The skeleton of the Wertheim Fandrich uses traditional mortise and tenon construction, creating sturdy and seamless framework that houses the inter workings of the instrument.
 The string frame is also engineered from an entirely new design.
 Its massive bracing works perfectly with the skeleton to reinforce the strength and stability of this model.
 This inventive technique also serves to improve the tuning stability and tone of the instrument.